 Down syndrome in Infant/Neonate

-Patients are at greater risk for atlantoaxial instability, hypothyroidism, constipation, gastroesophageal reflux disease, congenital heart disease, leukemia, impaired immune system, obstructive sleep apnea, and Alzheimer disease pathology / early-onset dementia.
+Patients are at greater risk for atlantoaxial instability, hypothyroidism, constipation, gastroesophageal reflux disease, congenital heart disease, leukemia, impaired immune system, obstructive sleep apnea, hearing deficits, vision loss, seizures, dysphagia, pulmonary hypertension, type 1 diabetes, alopecia, celiac disease, juvenile idiopathic arthritis, vitiligo, and Alzheimer disease pathology / early-onset dementia.
 Life expectancy is 58.6 years.
-The major cause of early mortality is congenital heart disease.
+Major causes of mortality are congenital heart disease (in early childhood) and respiratory infections (in childhood and adulthood).

 For more information, see OMIM.